sartajekram419/AlgoVisualizer/README.md

 ## Demo:

 ### Starting Page:
+This is the starting page for this application.
+The user can proceed by pressing Enter.
 ![Alt text](https://github.com/sartajekram419/AlgoVisualizer/blob/main/DemoResources/StartPage.gif)

 ### Menu Page:
+There are 3 different types of algorithms in this application: Searching algorithms, Sorting algorithms and Graph Traversal algorithms.
+The user can select any one them to proceed.
 ![Alt text](https://github.com/sartajekram419/AlgoVisualizer/blob/main/DemoResources/MenuPage.png)

 ### Sorting Algorithms:
 The application has 5 sorting algorithms.
-There are options available to change the size of the array, give customized inputs, change the speed of transition and pause the transition.
+There are options available to change the size of the array, give customized inputs, generate random inputs, change the speed of transition, pause the transition and view their algorithms.
 #### Insertion Sort
 ![Alt text](https://github.com/sartajekram419/AlgoVisualizer/blob/main/DemoResources/Insertion.gif)
 #### Selection Sort